-In this context, dimensional analysis is often called the factor-label method or unit conversion method.
+In unit conversion, dimensional analysis is often called the factor-label method or unit conversion method.
 A conversion factor comes from an equality such as

 1 km=1000 m1 \text{ km} = 1000 \text{ m}

-From that one fact, you can build either of these fractions:
+From that one fact you can build either fraction:

 1000 m1 km1 km1000 m\frac{1000 \text{ m}}{1 \text{ km}} \qquad \frac{1 \text{ km}}{1000 \text{ m}}

 The method works because units behave like algebraic labels.
-If the same unit appears in the numerator and denominator, it cancels:
+If the same unit appears in the numerator and denominator, it cancels, exactly as a common factor does in a fraction:

 km÷km=1\text{km} \div \text{km} = 1

-Suppose a car is moving at 9090 km/h and you want the speed in m/s.
+A car moves at 9090 km/h and you want m/s.
+Start with the given quantity:

 90kmh90 \frac{\text{km}}{\text{h}}